ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

   2. Sets environment parameters if specified.

-  3. Applies specified wrappers from the JSON configuration.
+  3. Applies specified wrappers from the YAML configuration.

   4. Saves all experiment's hyperparameters in WandB if a session is detected.

   5. Defines the model algorithm with the specified hyperparameters.
+If a model has been specified, loads it and continues training.

   6. Calculates training timesteps from the number of episodes.